cablelabs/opensource-project-template/README.md

 First, identify who the target audience is going to be (e.g. specific Vendors, Members or other industry organizations).

 Second, work with the Software and Marketing teams to develop relevant content and events/ platforms that will be used when executing the communication plan.
 Prepare a blog entry to act as announcement for the launch of your open source project.
-An example blog can be found (https://www.cablelabs.com/open-source-lpwan-server-lpwan-technologies/ "here").
+An example blog can be found at https://www.cablelabs.com/open-source-lpwan-server-lpwan-technologies/.

 Last, be responsive to activity in the repo.
 The best way to build and keep a healthy community is to answer questions, fix bugs or provide requested documentation as soon as possible.